How to recycle your computer equipment?

 2. Renting your computer equipment

-Another solution offered by Rzilient that you may not always think about is leasing your IT fleet.
-This option is perfect when you don't want to deal with the end of life of your devices and you need to be accompanied in your IT support.
+Another solution offered by rzilient that we don't always think about is leasing our IT fleet.
+This option is perfect when you don't want to deal with the end-of-life of your devices, and need to be accompanied in your IT support.

 Whether it's for 6 months, 1 year or 2 years, you have the possibility to change your computer equipment during the contract and even to buy it at the end if you don't imagine to part with it.